Old German black pied cattle

-The Old German black and white lowland cattle on Meyer`s farm are true rarities.
+The Old German black pied cattle on Meyer`s farm are true rarities.
 There are only about 60 of these breeding worldwide anymore.

 |breeding time||280 days|